EniolaWebsterEsho/Diabetes-Classification/README.md

 •	The F1 score is a weighted harmonic mean of precision and recall such that the best score is 1.0 and the worst is 0.0.
 The model F1 score is 0.84 and 0.65.
 •	Support is the number of actual occurrences of the class in the specified dataset.

-K.	Logistic Regression Performance Evaluation and Result
+K.	Logistic Regression Performance Evaluation and Result:
 1. Accuracy Score

 ![image](https://user-images.githubusercontent.com/91756330/209988292-0d953901-a04b-4d7c-ba98-3217788c0cb3.png)